-The Royal Automobile Club’s London to Brighton Veteran Car Run is back after last year’s cancellation, this time celebrating a special 125th anniversary
+The Royal Automobile Club’s London to Brighton Veteran Car Run returned on November 7 after last year’s cancellation, this time celebrating a special 125th anniversary

 More information on the run can be found on the official London to Brighton Veteran Car Run website.